xtmgah/aaronmck.github.io/_posts/2014-12-29-UGE-tutorial.markdown

 	-m ae

-this is a lab specific thing, we only want redhat 6 machines by default:
+this is a lab specific thing, we only want redhat 6 machines by default.  '-l' is a general resource option, so you're saying '-l' means I want to set a resource, and in this case we're setting rhel (redhat linix version) to '6':

 	-l rhel=6

-where to send the emails to:
+where to send the emails to.
+You should fill this in with your email address:

 	-M USERID@uw.edu